ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

-# Lab 14: Adding a IdentityServer
+# Lab 14: Adding an IdentityServer

 As setting up an identity provider isn't the main focus of this workshop, you will use a pre-created Docker image that has a pre-configured IdentityServer inside it.